anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year A

 * **Exodus 33.12-23** continues the series in the Pentateuch and concludes the series in Exodus, and is about Moses interceding for God's people. **Psalm 99** says of Moses (and others): 'they called upon the Lord and he answered them'.
 * **1 Thessalonians 1.1-10** begins a five-part series in 1 Thessalonians (1.1 &ndash; 2.13; 4.13 &ndash; 5.11), and is about the faith and example of the Thessalonian believers.
+(See Advent 1, Year C, for 1 Thessalonians 3.9-13.)
 * **Matthew 22.15-22** continues the series in Matthew (without a gap), and is about paying taxes to the emperor.
 The 'Related' reading, **Isaiah 45.1-7**, is about God's lordship over Cyrus (the emperor).
 The 'Related' psalm, **Psalm 96.1-9 [10-13]** is about God's superiority over the nations.

 Year B